Three Stages of Composition

 After photographing my daughter in different locations, I started to write this newsletter.
 My wife said, “Stanley, you’ve got to see Chelle.”
 So, of course, I had to add another photo after seeing her in a tree playing her guitar.
 Some of the best images are when you catch the subject doing what they like best.

 To make expressive photos, you must first ask yourself what you want to express through your image(s).
 For example, how do you feel about your subject?
 I like to boil this down to “Why?”
 Why should anyone in your audience care about what you want them to see?
-Journalists are trained to ask: Who, What, Where, When, How, and Why.
-However, in my opinion, the story’s hook often rests on the Why.
-If you failed to ask yourself why you are making this photograph—rest assured that your audience will not know either.
-I would love for you to have a chance to comment on which photos you think above are your favorite photos and why?
+Journalists are trained to ask Who, What, where, when, how, and why.
+However, in my opinion, the story’s hook often rests on the why.
+Your audience will not know if you don’t mind asking yourself why you are making this photograph.
+I would love for you to comment on which of the photos above are your favorite and why.
 Do any of them work as “Expressive” images?

 Spending time with President Jimmy Carter